nvim-tree/nvim-tree.lua/CONTRIBUTING.md

 Lint: [luacheck](https://github.com/lunarmodules/luacheck/)

-nvim-tree.lua migrated from stylua to EmmyLuaCodeStyle ~2024/10. `vim.lsp.buf.format()` may be used as it is the default formatter for luals, using an embedded [EmmyLuaCodeStyle](https://github.com/CppCXY/EmmyLuaCodeStyle)
+nvim-tree migrated from stylua to EmmyLuaCodeStyle ~2024/10. `vim.lsp.buf.format()` may be used as it is the default formatter for luals, using an embedded [EmmyLuaCodeStyle](https://github.com/CppCXY/EmmyLuaCodeStyle)

 Formatting: [EmmyLuaCodeStyle](https://github.com/CppCXY/EmmyLuaCodeStyle): `CodeFormat` executable